szabgab/rust.code-maven.com/pages/crop-image.md

 ## About the code

-We have a function called `get_args` that will get the argments from the command line and would print a usage-message if the user has not supplied the correct number of arguments.
+We have a function called `get_args` that will get the arguments from the command line and would print a usage-message if the user has not supplied the correct number of arguments.

 ![](examples/crop-image/src/main.rs)

-The [image::open](https://docs.rs/image/latest/image/fn.open.html) function will read the image into memory, [crop](https://docs.rs/image/latest/image/enum.DynamicImage.html#method.crop) will return a cropped version of the image.
+The [image::open](https://docs.rs/image/latest/image/fn.open.html) function will read the image into memory, [crop_imm](https://docs.rs/image/latest/image/enum.DynamicImage.html#method.crop_imm) will return a cropped version of the image.
+That is "crop immutable".
+There is also a function called [crop](https://docs.rs/image/latest/image/enum.DynamicImage.html#method.crop), but that required the `img` to be **mutable**.

+The [save](https://docs.rs/image/latest/image/enum.DynamicImage.html#method.save) method will save the new image in format appropriate to the file extension we gave to it.

+## Conclusion

+It is quite easy to crop an image.
+Let's see what else can we do easily.